-Fortis Plastics was formed in late 2008 from the combination of Leggett & Platt Plastics Group and the Atlantis Plastics businesses by Monomoy Capital Partners LP.
+Fortis Plastics is a plastic mold company, was formed in late 2008 from the combination of Leggett & Platt Plastics Group and the Atlantis Plastics businesses by Monomoy Capital Partners LP.
 Both Leggett & Platt and Atlantis had a multitude of facilities throughout North America several of which have been servicing customers for several decades.
-Leggett & Platt had purchased a series of privately owned facilities over a decade long period and combined them into a corporate plastics division of which they grew and decided to divest along with their entire aluminum die cast division in 2008.
+Leggett & Platt had purchased a series of privately owned facilities over a decade long period and combined them into a corporate plastics division of which they grew and decided to divest along with their entire aluminum die casting division in 2008.
 Atlantis Plastics has been a key supplier to the appliance industry throughout its existence.
 Management and financial issues had led to the sale of this company in 2008 to Monomoy and Fortis was formed.

 Fortis’ task was to restructure these two separate companies into one profitable entity.
 For this to happen Fortis’ management leaned strongly on the Lean Manufacturing Principles and the experience of the key management personnel.
 The difficult decision to combine facilities to maximize efficiency had to be made to allow Fortis Plastics to properly serve its customer base and grow the company to the expectations of the owners.
 Eliminating was (and still is) of the highest priority for Fortis.
 These efforts have resulted in improvements in all areas of manufacturing & quality and quickly resulted in the financial stability that is expected from key plastic suppliers in the industry.